 Traditionally, certain patterns have a certain effect.

-The different elements in these drawings in Zen gardens all have a special meaning and effect.
-The interpretation of the elements is not specifically required, yet there are still basic similarities.
+The various elements and drawings in this zen gardens all have a special meaning and effect.
+The interpretation of the elements is not prescribed although you can find some basic similarities.

-In Zen gardens the four elements of stone, water, moss and tree are commonly used.
-Stones are used to capture the viewers attention and stand for example for animals embedded in nature or for gods descending from the sky.
-The water stands for lakes or oceans or for gods coming over the sea.
-In the special form Kare-san-sui patternd raked into the sand are used to represent water.
-The moss stands for age and the tree is the symbol of life, or the symbol of humans, as people are both individual as a tree, but also part of the whole.
+Especially the four elements of stone, water, moss and tree are found in Zen gardens.
+Stones are used to draw the view of the conteplator and stand for animals in nature or decending gods from heaven.
+The water stands for lakes or oceans or for gods that coming across the sea.
+In the special form of Kare-san-sui raked patterns in the sand are used to represent water.
+The moss stands for age and the tree is the symbol of life or the symbol of humanity, because people are as individual as a tree, but also a part of the whole.